fl2ma/docs-csv-importer/docs/install/self_hosted.md

 ### Browsing to site

 Browsing to the site should be easy.
-You should see the following screen, if your personal access token is configured correctly.
+You should see the following screen.

 ![Opening screen of the CSV importer.](images/opening.png)

-If this is not the case, or something is broken, be sure to open [an issue on GitHub](https://github.com/firefly-iii/firefly-iii) or check out [the FAQ](https://firefly-iii.gitbook.io/firefly-iii-csv-importer/errors-and-trouble-shooting/freq_questions).
+If this is not the case, or something is broken, be sure to open [an issue on GitHub](https://github.com/firefly-iii/firefly-iii) or check out [the FAQ](../errors/freq_questions.md).